Krikor Zohrab

-Krikor Zohrab (Գրիգոր Զոհրապ; 26 June 1861 – 1915) was an influential Armenian writer, politician, and lawyer from Constantinople.
+Krikor Zohrab (Գրիգոր Զոհրապ; 26 June 1861 – 1915) was an Armenian writer, politician, and lawyer from Constantinople.
 At the onset of the Armenian genocide he was arrested by the Turkish government and sent to appear before a military court in Diyarbakır.
-En route, at a locality called Karaköprü or Şeytanderesi on the outskirts of Urfa, he was murdered by a band of known brigands under the leadership of Çerkez Ahmet, Halil and Nazım some time between 15 July and 20 July 1915.
+En route, at a locality called Karaköprü or Şeytanderesi on the outskirts of Urfa, he was murdered by a band of known brigands under the leadership of Çerkez Ahmet, Halil and Nazım some time between 15 and 20 July 1915.

 Life

 Zohrab was born into a wealthy family in Beşiktaş, Constantinople on 26 June 1861.
 His early education was completed at a local Armenian Catholic school.
-He received a civil engineering degree from Galatasaray Institute, but did not work in that field.
+He graduated from Galatasaray High School with a degree in civil engineering, but did not go on to work in that field.
 Instead, he enrolled in a newly opened law school, the Imperial University of Jurisprudence (today: Istanbul University Faculty of Law), and received his law degree in 1882.

-Zohrab was a revered lawyer in the courts of the Ottoman Empire.
-He became a professor at the university, teaching law.
-At the age of 27, Zohrab married Clara Yazejian, and fathered two daughters and two sons.
+Zohrab became a known lawyer in the courts of the Ottoman Empire.
+He later became a professor of law at the university.
+At age 27, Zohrab married Clara Yazejian, and fathered two daughters and two sons.
 One of the daughters, Dolores Zohrab Liebmann, eventually became an American philanthropist.

-Krikor Zohrab defended successfully many Armenians charged with a variety of political and criminal offenses between 1895-96.
-As a result of his defense of a Bulgarian revolutionary in the course of which he accused a Turkish official of torture, he was disbarred and forced to live abroad.
+Krikor Zohrab was successful in defending many Armenians charged with a variety of political and criminal offenses between 1895-96.
+During the defense of a Bulgarian revolutionary he accused a Turkish official of torture.
+As a result, he was disbarred and forced to live abroad.

 In 1908, following the revolution of the Young Turks, Zohrab became a member of parliament in the Ottoman Council, and also served his community as an Armenian councilor.

 Personality and lifestyle

-Zohrab was a great intellectual that lived a very busy life.
-He had to balance his professional life with his personal life.
-He had a rich personality along with a generous heart.
-He loved life and its pleasures.
-Although Zohrab usually was open to progressive ideas he was steadfastly conservative to women's role in society.
+Zohrab was an intellectual with a busy life.
+Although Zohrab was usually open to progressive ideas, he was conservative on women's role in society.
 He believed that women should keep their traditional roles and not venture further.

 Political activity

-Ever since he was a teenager, Zohrab showed great interest in national work and contributed heavily to his community.
+As a teenager, Zohrab showed significant interest in national work and contributed to his community.
 At the age of 30, he was chosen to be part of the national council of Constantinople and served on the council until his death.
 He was one of the first victims of the Armenian genocide.